 We are subject to federal and state requirements for protection of the environment, including those for discharge of hazardous materials and remediation of contaminated sites.
-As a result, we are a party to or have our property subject to various other lawsuits or proceedings involving environmental protection matters.
+As a result, we are a party to or have our property subject to various lawsuits or proceedings involving environmental protection matters.
 Due in part to their complexity and pervasiveness, such requirements have resulted in us being involved with related legal proceedings, claims and remediation obligations.
 The extent of our financial exposure cannot in all cases be reasonably estimated at this time.
-For information regarding these matters, including current estimates of the amounts that we believe are required for remediation or clean-up to the extent estimable, see "Environmental Matters" in Management's Discussion and Analysis of Results of Operations and Financial Condition on page 36 through page 37 and Note 14-Legal Proceedings, Commitments and Contingencies on page 75 through page 77 of this Form 10-K.
+For information regarding these matters, including current estimates of the amounts that we believe are required for remediation or clean-up to the extent estimable, see Management's Discussion and Analysis under the caption "Environmental Matters" on pages 54 through 55, and Note 15 - Legal Proceedings, Commitments and Contingencies on pages 113 through 116 of this Form 10-K.

 Like many other industrial companies in recent years, we are a defendant in lawsuits alleging personal injury as a result of exposure to asbestos integrated into our premises and certain historical products.
 We have never mined or produced asbestos and no longer incorporate it in any currently manufactured products.
 We have been successful in having a substantial number of these claims dismissed without payment.
 The remaining resolved claims have settled for amounts that are not material individually or in the aggregate.
 A substantial majority of the asbestos-related claims have been covered by insurance or other forms of indemnity.
-Based on the information currently available, we do not believe that resolution of these asbestos-related matters will have a material adverse effect upon the Corporation.
+Based on the information currently available, we do not believe that resolution of these asbestos-related matters will have a material adverse effect on us.

 In addition, as previously reported, on July 2, 2004, the New Mexico Environment Department issued three administrative compliance orders to the DoE and Sandia Corporation.
 Sandia Corporation, a wholly-owned subsidiary of Lockheed Martin, is the management and operating contractor for Sandia National Laboratories pursuant to a contract with DoE, and is the co-operator of the facility.
 The orders allege violations of regulations under the Resource Conservation and Recovery Act pertaining to matters such as the accumulation of materials for re-use, record-keeping, waste characterization, and other management issues.
-The orders seek penalties totaling \$3.2 million for the alleged violations.
+The order seeks penalties totaling \$3.2 million for the alleged violations.
 Sandia and DoE are contesting the orders.
+On November 17, 2005, the parties entered into a Stipulated Partial Order resolving approximately half of the alleged violations for a total of approximately \$270,000.
+The other allegations remain unresolved and under discussion.